percwg/perc-wg/double/draft-ietf-perc-double.md

   after the OHB, but MUST NOT modify header extensions that are present before the OHB.

-* Apply the cryptographic algorithm to the packet.
+* Apply the outer (hop-by-hop) cryptographic algorithm to the packet.
 If the RTP Sequence Number has been modified, SRTP processing happens as defined in SRTP and will end up using the new Sequence Number.
 If encrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used.